SOC 2 vs GDPR: Differences, Overlaps, and Compliance

 | Penalties | No direct fines.
 Biggest “penalty” is losing enterprise contracts. | Fines up to 20 million euros or 4% of global annual turnover |

-| Security Requirements | Broad, based on Trust Services Criteria: access controls, network security, monitoring, incident management | "Appropriate technical and organizational measures" (Article 32): encryption, access control, resilience |
+| Security Requirements | Broad, based on 2017 Trust Services Criteria (2022 revised points of focus): access controls, network security, monitoring, incident management | “Appropriate technical and organizational measures” (Article 32): encryption, access control, resilience |

 | Privacy and Data Use | Does not dictate how you collect/use personal data.
 Privacy criterion optional. | Core focus: need legal basis, collect minimum necessary, privacy by design/default (Article 25) |

 | Individual Rights | Not addressed.
-No requirement to provide data access, deletion, or correction to individuals. | Mandated: Right of access, rectification, erasure, objection, restriction, data portability |
+No requirement to provide data access, deletion, or correction. | Mandated: access, rectification, erasure, objection, restriction, data portability |

 | Breach Notification | No formal requirement or timeframe.
-Expected to have incident response plan. | Mandatory: Notify supervisory authority within 72 hours, notify individuals if high risk |
+Expected to have IR plan. | Mandatory: notify supervisory authority within 72 hours, notify individuals if high risk |

-| Proof of Compliance | SOC 2 report from auditor serves as proof.
+| Proof of Compliance | SOC 2 report from auditor.
 Maintain evidence for auditor review. | Documentation: records of processing (Article 30), DPIAs, consents, training records.
 Audit-ready at all times. |

 Do You Need Both SOC 2 and GDPR Compliance?